rogerbp179-bit/all4polo-aisaas/ENDNOTE.md

   The workflow builds and pushes a Docker image to GHCR and then SSHs into the remote host to pull the image and bring the compose stack up-to-date.

 ---

+## Stripe Checkout UI & Pricing
+- Visit `/index.html` for a sample pricing and Stripe Checkout integration (test mode, client-side only).
+- `/pricing.html` provides a static pricing page with links to subscribe.
+- `/success` and `/cancel` are the return URLs for Stripe Checkout.

+## Monitoring & Metrics
+- Sentry browser monitoring is included in `/sentry.js` (set your DSN in the browser or via env).
+- Prometheus metrics are available at `/metrics` (exported via prom-client, scrape with Prometheus/Grafana).
+- To enable server-side Sentry, set `SENTRY_DSN` in your `.env` and uncomment the Sentry lines in `src/server.js`.

+## Billing & Subscriptions
+- The `/create-checkout-session` endpoint creates a Stripe Checkout session for one-time payments (can be extended for subscriptions).
+- To enable recurring billing, update the endpoint to use `mode: 'subscription'` and provide a Stripe price ID for a recurring product.
+- See Stripe docs for full subscription and billing flows.

 If you want me to continue, tell me which next item from the list above you want me to implement (or confirm the plan) and I’ll proceed.
 I can continue to implement these items one at a time and will not perform or assist with any unlawful/unauthorized transfer of funds.